FizzCodeSoftware/EtLast/README.md

 # Examples

-1) Create a new .NET Core Console Appplication
+1) Create a new .NET Console Appplication

 2) Add the following nuget packages:
 - FizzCode.EtLast.PluginHost